-The Cytopathology Fellowship at MGH, a one-year, ACGME-approved program provides advanced training in diagnostic cytopathology under the supervision of nine staff cytopathologists.
+The Cytopathology Fellowship at Massachusetts General Hospital, a one-year, ACGME-approved program provides advanced training in diagnostic cytopathology under the supervision of nine staff cytopathologists.
 The goal of the program is to train cytopathologists who will become leaders in the field.
-Whether the candidate intends to practice in an academic setting or in a community based practice, the combination of clinical, teaching and research opportunities will prepare the trainee for any eventuality.
+Whether the candidate intends to practice in an academic setting or in a community based practice, the combination of clinical, teaching, and research opportunities will prepare the trainee for any eventuality.

 The fellows are given gradually increasing responsibility in cytopathology with appropriate supervision.
 Work-up of clinical cases is facilitated by a modern pathology information system that is integrated into the hospital information and electronic record systems.
 Cytopreparatory techniques are taught.
 Training also includes performance of superficial fine needle aspiration biopsies with ultrasound guidance, rapid interpretation of deep needle aspirations performed by the radiologists, interpretation of ancillary tests including immunocytochemistry, flow cytometry, fluorescence in-situ hybridization, electron microscopy and molecular techniques.
 Aspects of quality assurance and laboratory management are integrated throughout the year.

 Teaching responsibilities that include individual resident teaching, lectures and journal club presentations are incorporated into the program.
 An emphasis is placed on refinement of communication and teaching skills whether dealing with pathology colleagues, clinicians, patients or families.
 Fellows must select one quality improvement project for analysis.
 They are encouraged to design and complete a research project, either a clinicopathologic study or a project utilizing the extensive research resources of the department.
 Most often the work is presented at national pathology meetings.

 Finally, fellows are encouraged to join and to actively participate in national cytopathology and pathology organizations so as to develop confidence in their ability to influence the current and future practice of their profession.